weburnit/php-oop/README.md

 **Before you start**
-- Usage of is optional but preferred.
+- Usage of Guzzle is allowed
-- Usage of FOSRest is allowed.
+- Usage of FOSRest is allowed
 - SOLID and DRY are very important rules
 - Tests are NOT optional